A Sharp Dispute over Doctrine

 Joy in Antioch

 Although the letter was written to all the churches, the place where the controversy began was Antioch.
-Therefore, the four men chosen to disseminate the ruling of the first church council went straight to Antioch from Jerusalem and gathered the whole church.
-Its membership was now so large that it could only be described as a multitude.
+Therefore, the four men chosen to disseminate the verdict of the Jerusalem Council went straight to Antioch from Jerusalem and gathered the entire local body of believers.
+Church membership was now so large that it could only be described as a multitude.
 The first order of business was to read the letter.
 When the multitude heard it, they all, both gentiles and Jews, responded with great rejoicing.
 They glorified God for releasing the gentiles from circumcision and all the other difficult requirements of the ceremonial law.

 Then Judas and Silas stood and exhorted them with many words.
-Their message perhaps revolved about three themes: that God loves the whole world and desires all men everywhere to be saved; that we obtain salvation not by our works but by accepting it as a free gift of God; and that once saved, we must nevertheless lead a life outstanding for righteousness.
-Such themes would have provided a clear doctrinal context for the rulings stated in the letter.
+We are not told what they said, but perhaps their message revolved about three themes: that God loves the whole world and desires all men everywhere to be saved; that we obtain salvation not by our works but by accepting it as a free gift of God; and that once saved, we must nevertheless lead a life outstanding for righteousness.
+Such themes would have provided a clear doctrinal context for the letter they had just read.

 The two ambassadors from Jerusalem remained for awhile in Antioch so that they might continue the work of strengthening believers.
 No doubt the church was thrilled at receiving the prolonged attention of two leading figures from the mother church in Jerusalem.
 No doubt also they protested whenever Judas and Silas expressed a desire to return home.
 After all, the believers in Antioch rightly felt that they needed to hear as much from two spokesman for the truth as they had previously heard from the Judaizers.
 But at last, they were willing to let the teachers from Jerusalem depart, and Judas departed with their blessing.
 Silas, however, elected to remain.
 His love for the believers in Antioch was so strong that he decided to become part of their church family and make Antioch his new home.